logicappsio/CustomAPIs/README.md

 Here you can upload your Swagger document and icon for the CustomAPI.
 If you are using OAuth2 for authentication you may have to provide additional information.
 See examples for more details.

-You can learn more about how to customize your Swagger document to work with PowerApps and Logic flows [here](./HowToSwagger.md)
+You can learn more about how to customize your Swagger document to work with PowerApps and Logic flows [here](./HowToSwagger.md).

 ### Sharing a Custom API
 Users can also share custom APIs with each other.
-Once you have create a custom API, on the Connections tab, click on the Custom API tab.
+Once you have created a custom API, on the Connections tab, click on the Custom API tab and click on the share icon as highlighted in the image below.
+*Note: You can share custom APIs with other users in your organization only.*

 ![](./common/images/ShareCustomAPI.PNG "Share Custom API")